-Battle of Red Cliffs — An Ancient Chinese Warfare
+Battle of Red Cliffs, An Ancient Chinese Warfare

 The Battle in Red Cliffs is a textbook case demonstrating how small kingdoms could defeat a superpower.

-Cao Cao, the last prime minister of the dying dynasty with an ambition to replace Han monarch, ruled the vast areas in the central plains and northern China.
+Cao Cao, the last prime minister of the dying dynasty with an ambition to replace the Han monarch, ruled the vast areas in the central plains and northern China.

 Red Cliffs, the battleground of the three kingdoms, ink painting by Wu Yuanzhi, of the 12th century

-Yet in the southeast of the middle and lower reaches of Yangtze River, the most fertile land in China, a new kingdom named Wu was rising.
+Yet in the southeast of the middle and lower reaches of the Yangtze River, the most fertile land in China, a new kingdom named Wu was rising.

 And to the southwest in today’s Sichuan, a Shu Kingdom was also forming.

-Zhuge Liang, the top political and military advisor from Shu Kingdom, saw clearly that once Wu was destroyed by the superpower, the next target would be Shu, the weakest and poorest among the three.
+Zhuge Liang, the top political and military advisor of Shu Kingdom, saw clearly that once Wu was destroyed by the superpower, the next target would be Shu, the weakest and poorest among the three.
 Hence he toiled hard to persuade Wu to form a strategic partnership with Shu against their common threat.

 His hard work paid off.
-With the help of Zhou Yu, Wu’s Commander-in-Chief, a military alliance between two kingdoms was established with the objective to thwart Cao Cao’s plan to return to Yangtze River.
+With the help of Zhou Yu, Wu’s Commander-in-Chief, a military alliance between the two kingdoms was established with the objective to thwart Cao Cao’s plan to return to the Yangtze River.

 Borrow the Arrows